yusufmsabeh/DisplayTwodimensionalArrays/README.md

 # DispalyTwodimensionalArrays
-this script for display a multidimensional arrays (Two dimensional array) The output: mohammad
+this script for displaying a multidimensional arrays (Two dimensional array) The output: mohammad
 	physics = 35